theijssenp/searchRDW/README.md

 # ClientRdw

-This project is not completed.
+This project is in working order but not completed.

 Generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.1.